New York City Transportation

 JFK-Brooklyn-Manhattan Rail Connections: Take AirTrain JFK light rail to the Howard Beach Station and transfer to the A subway train.
 It costs under $10 (AirTrain + MTA subway) and rides last 50-70 minutes to various lower Manhattan stations.
 You can also catch an AirTrain to Howard Beach Station to catch the Metro A train to Brooklyn and Manhattan.

 JFK-Queens-Manhattan Rail Connections: From JFK Airport, take the AirTrain JFK commuter to the attractive Jamaica Station, then transfer to an LIRR express train to NYC Penn Station.
-Your fair will cost $7 LIRR peak commute fare + $5 AirTrain for the 35-minute ride.
+Your fare will cost $7 LIRR peak commute fare + $5 AirTrain for the 35-minute ride.
 AirTrain JFK runs 24/7.
 In return, purchase tickets from an NYC Penn Station vending machine and catch the Jamaica LIRR express train.

 LaGuardia Airport (LGA) is a Top 25 Airport in America with 4 compact terminals that host domestic flights.
 Unfortunately, there is no rail transit from the airport to Manhattan.
-LGA Airport Terminal Map

 EWR-Newark-Manhattan Rail Connections: AirTrain Newark automated people mover whisks you between terminals and connects to NJ Transit trains that commute to downtown Newark and NYC Penn Station.
-The cost is around $15 and the commute is 25 minutes or less.
+The cost is around $15, and the commute is 25 minutes or less.
 On your return, purchase tickets from the Penn Station vending machine and catch the EWR NJ Transit train.

 Shuttles and Limos: Super Saver Shuttle (800-924-9954), Westchester Express (800-910-5466), and Classic Limousine (800-666-4949) are available from JFK and LGA from 7 am to Midnight.
 Go to the ground transportation desk at each airport to catch a relatively inexpensive Gray Line Express bus to Grand Central Terminal.
+Limousine rates vary greatly, depending on the number of passengers from each airport, major events nearby, and the time of commute.

 Car Rentals: all three airports feature a huge selection of Alamo, Avis, Budget, Dollar, Enterprise, Hertz, and National cars.
 Taxis are plentiful at all three airports.